brettjstevens/brettjstevens/README.md

 <h1>Brett J. Stevens </h1>

 <b>Welcome to my professional portfolio repository; a compilation of projects completed throughout my academic journey and beyond.
-This collection serves as a testament to my comprehensive understanding, versatility, and expertise in the fields of computer science and computer systems engineering.
+This collection serves as a testament to my comprehensive understanding, versatility, and expertise in the fields of computer science and multi-disciplinary engineering.
 </b>

 <h2> :books: Projects completed during my studies at <a href="https://www.curtin.edu.au/">Curtin Unversity</a>:</h2>